mrazam110/PhotoApp/README.md

 - An Error Label or Toast can be added on `DummyPhotosListViewController` and `DummyPhotoDetailViewController` to show error to the user for better user experience
 - UI wasn't focused on this task, improved UI can be implemented
 - Network Request and Image caches can be implemented
 - Multiple schemes and configuration can be created for production use
+- .gitignore file can be added

 ### Just to clear
 This naming `DummyPhoto` is used because it may be conflicted in the idea of the team that we are using native Photo or might be a Photo object which can have image file